Project

 AND reader_verse.content like "%καὶ%"

-#12 Updated by Luke Murphey about 8 years ago
+#12 Updated by Luke Murphey over 8 years ago

 r.results.termdocs indicates the terms that matched

-#13 Updated by Luke Murphey about 8 years ago
+#13 Updated by Luke Murphey over 8 years ago

 Things here don't make sense.